Resources

 Combined with the power of AI, you can make your multi-channel marketing campaigns extremely powerful and agile.

-Here are top 10 tips to maximise the impact of your browser push notifications:
+Here are the top 10 tips to maximize the impact of your browser push notifications:

 Tip #1: Get your opt-in requests right